srnvl/Embedded_SWE_Prep/README.md

 # Embedded_SWE_Prep

-List of questions(I am not the creator of this list.
-Credits to the original creator(s)!):
+I am not the creator of this list.
+Credits to the original creator(s):

 Linked list
 -----------------